ckit-ai/react-native-basic-kit/AI.md

 ## Project Overview
 This is a React Native mobile application starter kit with authentication, user profile, and navigation features.
 It uses modern React Native patterns and is built with the latest technology stack.

-## For Cursor and Windsorf AI Assistants
+## For Cursor and Windsurf AI Assistants
-This guide is designed specifically for AI-powered development tools like Cursor and Windsorf to better understand the project structure and assist with development.
+This guide is designed specifically for AI-powered development tools like Cursor and Windsurf to better understand the project structure and assist with development.

 ## Key Technologies
 - **React Native + Expo**: Cross-platform mobile framework